El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

 La Niña usually occurs every three to five years, although it can be very inconsistent and last for extended periods.

-A period of La Niña can be officially declared if a temperature drop of 3 to 5° Celsius (5.4 to 9° Fahrenheit) below the norm is observed for a period of at least five months in the Central and Eastern Pacific Ocean.
+A period of La Niña can be officially declared if a sustained drop in ocean temperatures below the norm is observed for at least five months in the Central and Eastern Pacific Ocean.

 The Effects Of La Niña On The Weather